Erectile Dysfunction

 Pharmacist Advice On Taking ED Medication

-3. f you experience a strong erection for longer than four hours, go to the emergency room immediately.
+3. Seek immediate medical attention for prolonged erections.
+If you experience a strong erection lasting longer than four hours, get emergency medical care right away.

 Back to Top